microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-Unit Testing.md

     2. Create a new service connection for Azure ML service using service principal

+    3. Clone project in VS Code

-    3. Make sure your Azure ML workspace is configured for the project.
+    4. Make sure your Azure ML workspace is configured for the project.
 Hint: Either using system variables in Azure DevOps or by adding details in configuration/config.json file

-2. Create a Build pipeline
+2.

-    1. Use the classic editor to create a pipeline without YAML

-    2. Select the repo that was imported above

-    3. Create an Empty Job

-3. Setup Agent Job

-    1. Set Agent Pool to Azure Pipelines

-    2. Set Agent Specification to ubuntu-16.04

-4. Setup Build pipeline – Add the following tasks

-    1. Python version – 3.6

-    2. Bash task to setup environment using Script Path – install_environment.sh is the file used

-    3. Azure CLI task to get Azure ML Workspace connection – Workspace.py is the file used in the Inline Script

-    4. Azure CLI task to acquire time series transactions data – AcquireData.py is the file used in the Inline Script

-    5. Azure CLI task to train ARIMA model to forecast transactions – TrainOnLocal.py is the file used in the Inline Script

-    6. Azure CLI task to evaluate the model performance – EvaluateModel.py is the file used in the Inline Script

-    7. Azure CLI task to register the model in Azure ML Workspace for model versioning – RegisterModel.py is the file used in the Inline Script

-    8. Azure CLI task to score the model, to forecast future transactions – ScoreModel.pys is the file used in the Inline Script

-    9. Use Copy Files task to copy files to: \$(Build.ArtifactStagingDirectory)

-    10. Publish Artifact: drop task – publish Build artifact to
-        \$(Build.ArtifactStagingDirectory)

-5. Run the Build pipeline

-6. Review Build Artifacts

-7. Review Build Outputs

 ## Hints